If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 Moreover, Google Analytics splits paid search, paid social and display into separate channels.
 This gives you the power to track which paid campaigns increase traffic to your site and results in new leads and opportunities.

-In the past, earned media’s impact was extremely difficult to measure.
+In the past, the impact of earned media was extremely difficult to measure.

 PR firms had limited ways of showcasing the success of earned media strategies and companies lacked concrete evidence to make PR a priority.
 However, the shift towards online PR means that’s all changed now.
 And, we hope, businesses realize the benefits of PR (and earned media!)